tripathiji1312/ghost/README.md

 ## Key Capabilities

 ### Autonomous Generation
 Ghost analyzes your Python source code to understand its logic, edge cases, and types.
-It then generates a complete `pytest` suite covering happy paths, error conditions, and boundary cases.
+It then generates a complete test suite covering happy paths, error conditions, and boundary cases in any framework.

 ### Self-Healing Engine
 When a test fails, Ghost doesn't just report the error.
 It captures the stdout, stderr, and stack trace, feeds them back into the LLM, and generates a patch to fix the test code.
 It repeats this process until the test passes.